HermanoCastro65/data-struct-class/1.First-Progam/README.md

 # First Progam

-### Who compile and run that fist program hello.c :
+### How compile and run that fist program hello.c :

 ```Bash